Armstrong Whitworth Albemarle: Into production

 This first flight had actually been unintended, the test pilot having picked up too much speed during a ground taxi run, and had only taken off with the barest margin after traversing the entire runway.
 Months later, P1360 was damaged after a forced landing during the test flight programme, but was promptly repaired.
 Early flights of the type by test pilots typically described it as being relatively average and being free of flaws.
 A number of modifications were made to the design during this late stage of development, including the extensive redesign of the aircraft's structure by Lloyd at Coventry.
 Further measures were made to improve the Albemarle's take-off performance, such as the adoption of a wider span 77 ft wing, and the thickening of the rudder's trailing edge to correct a tendency to over-balance.
 Occurrences of the engines overheating were never fully resolved, the main change in this area being the raising of the maximum permissible operational temperature from 280C to 300C.

 The Albemarle's production run was principally undertaken by A.W.
 Hawksley Ltd of Gloucester, a subsidiary of the Gloster Aircraft Company, which was specifically formed to construct the Albemarle.
-Originally, Gloster was to have undertaken this work itself at its Brockwood facility.
+Originally, Gloster was to have undertaken this work itself at its Brockworth facility.
 Both Gloster and Armstrong Whitworth were member companies of the Hawker Siddeley group, one of the largest aircraft manufacturing interests in Britain.
 Individual parts and sub-assemblies for the Albemarle were produced by in excess of 1,000 subcontractors.
 Amongst the companies that were subcontracted were MG Motor, to produce the forward fuselage, Rover, which constructed the wing centre section, and Harris Lebus, which built the tailplane units.
 Production of the Albemarle was terminated during December 1944, by which point 602 aircraft had been completed.